top of page

 Option 3: The "One-to-One" School

-These are programs where a student attends "school" but takes classes alone with one teacher.
+These programs allow students to attend "school" but take classes alone with one teacher.

 • The Gap: While the attention is great, these schools are often "generalists."
-They are rarely specialists in the Science of Reading.
-You get a teacher, but not necessarily a reading interventionist.
+They rarely specialize in the Science of Reading.
+You may get a teacher, but not necessarily a reading interventionist.

 • The Isolation: While there are other kids in the building, the actual learning is solo.
-It can end up feeling like a tutoring center that runs all day, rather than a vibrant school community.
+It can feel more like a tutoring center that runs all day rather than a vibrant school community.

 Option 4: The High-Tech "Hyper-Performance" School

-This is the newest trend in Scottsdale—schools that use AI software to "crush academics" in 2 hours so students can focus on workshops.
+This is the newest trend in Scottsdale—schools that use AI software to "crush academics" in just two hours, allowing students to focus on workshops.

 • The "Top 1%" Trap: These schools often market themselves as training the "top 1%."
-This model is fantastic for self-driven, high-performing students who want to move fast.
-It is often a poor fit for students with learning gaps who need to slow down and rebuild foundations.
+This model is fantastic for self-driven, high-performing students who want to move quickly.
+However, it can be a poor fit for students with learning gaps who need to slow down and rebuild their foundations.

-• The "Guide" vs. Teacher: These schools typically hire "Learning Coaches" or "Guides" to motivate students, not certified teachers.
-Their job is to manage the room, not to instruct.
+• The "Guide" vs. Teacher: These schools typically hire "Learning Coaches" or "Guides" to motivate students, rather than certified teachers.
+Their role is to manage the room, not to instruct.

-• The Dyslexia Mismatch: Putting a dyslexic child in front of AI software for 2 hours to "self-pace" their learning often leads to disengagement.
-Furthermore, the "team-based workshops" require high Executive Function skills.
-Without a specialist to scaffold the social dynamics, neurodivergent students often feel overwhelmed or lost in the shuffle.
+• The Dyslexia Mismatch: Putting a dyslexic child in front of AI software for two hours to "self-pace" their learning often leads to disengagement.
+Additionally, the "team-based workshops" require high Executive Function skills.
+Without a specialist to support the social dynamics, neurodivergent students may feel overwhelmed or lost.

 Option 5: The "Exclusive" Learning Difference School

-These are the established private schools specifically for learning disabilities.
+These are established private schools specifically for learning disabilities.

-• The Reality Check: Parents are often shocked to find out how selective these schools are.
+• The Reality Check: Parents are often shocked to discover how selective these schools can be.

 • "No Behavior": If your child’s frustration manifests as emotional dysregulation, admission is often denied.